Arta McLain Seely

 He married Alfaretta Neff in 1899 and in 1912 bought a ranch in Rosette, in Park Valley in western Box Elder County, where he served as bishop.
 Once a young boy was run over by a wagon, crushing his skull.
 Arta McLain reshaped the boy’s head with his hands back into a normal state and blessed him that he would live.
 The boy grew to be a man with no mental or facial impairment, except for the impression of Bishop Seely’s fingers and thumb on the side of his head.
 He moved to Brigham City in 1928.
 His wife Alfaretta Neff died in 1943.
 Arta McLain remarried later that year to Vera Knapton.
 He was a postal clerk and delivered mail to a section of town.
 He died in 1945.

-- In the book Mormon Redress Petitions: Documents of the 1833-1938 Missouri Conflict, pages 532-533, we learn that William Seely stated in an affidavit that an armed mob tried to force him from his land in 1838.
+1. In the book Mormon Redress Petitions: Documents of the 1833-1938 Missouri Conflict, pages 532-533, we learn that William Seely stated in an affidavit that an armed mob tried to force him from his land in 1838.
 Under threat of death, he was asked if he was a Mormon, to which he replied that he was.
 He was taken prisoner by the mob, and the next day, as he escaped, he was shot in the shoulder.
 After four months, he had recovered from his wounds somewhat, but was destitute.
 One of his captors told him he would give him forty acres of land if he would go with him and renounce his religion, but he would not.

-On June 15, 1842, Lucy was remarried and sealed to Brigham Young as his first plural wife by the Prophet Joseph Smith in the Nauvoo Temple.
-Isaac and his sister were also sealed to Brigham Young.
-Isaac lived in Nauvoo and he and his only sister, Harriet, crossed the plains to Salt Lake City with their mother Lucy in 1848.
+Isaac and his sister Harriet were also sealed to Brigham Young.
+Isaac lived in Nauvoo and he and Harriet crossed the plains to Salt Lake City with their mother Lucy in 1848.
 Isaac lived with his mother and step-father, President Brigham Young, from the age of five years to manhood.
 Isaac served as one of Brigham Young’s bodyguards.
 Read a short life sketch of Brigham Young, which lists his wives and also gives the order of the first ten plural marriages in the Church.
 Read other life sketches of Isaac Joseph Seely on FamilySearch.org.
 According to the family story, Isaac disliked the pervasive orderliness of Brigham Young’s home, the Beehive House, which his mother managed for its first 25 years, and ran away to California at age 16.
 He next appeared in Salt Lake five years later, with a string of wrestling medals, whereupon Brigham is said to have clapped him on the back and hired him as a bodyguard.
 He married Elizabeth Jane Fisher, of the East Mill Creek Fishers; they had eight children, of whom the sixth was Arta McLain Seely.

 Lucy Ann Decker